-Step Timeline 8.
-The Manager is updated about the progress to action the complaint at the next Manager Coordinator Meeting and the proposed action/plan is agreed.
-Investigation principles include: impartiality, confidentiality, transparency and timeliness.
+Step Timeline 7.
+The Aged Care Programs Coordinator forwards the complaint to the Manager.
+Within 5 working days of receipt of complaint 8.
+The Manager reviews the complaint and decides the action to be taken and who takes it and a plan for resolution.
+Within 10 working days of receipt of complaint 9.
+The Manager updates the President on complaint progress (serious complaints).
+10. The Manager is updated about the progress to action the complaint and the proposed action/plan is agreed.
+Investigation principles include impartiality, confidentiality, transparency and timeliness.
 Meetings are held with the complainant if necessary.
-9. Action is carried out including providing an apology to the complainant.
+Within 15 working days of receipt of complaint 11.
+Action is carried out including providing an apology to the complainant.
 Person/s affected by the complaint are fully informed of all facts and given the opportunity to provide further information and contribute to the solutions.
-Within 15 working days of receipt of complaint 10.
-The consumer is advised of the actions taken to address the issues raised and the outcome of the complaint in a letter 11.
-If the consumer is not satisfied with the outcome they are advised of the complaints appeal process (see 6.4 Advocates).
-12. If the consumer wishes to appeal, the complaint is reviewed by the Manager, whose decision is final Within 25 working days of receipt of complaint 13.
+12. The consumer is advised of the actions taken to address the issues raised and the outcome of the complaint in a letter.
+13. If the consumer is not satisfied with the outcome, they are advised of the complaints appeal process (see 6.4 Advocates).
+14. If the consumer wishes to appeal, the complaint is reviewed by the Manager, whose decision is final.
+Within 25 working days of receipt of complaint 15.
 The consumer is advised of the Manager's decision and of their option to go to an advocacy agency (see 6.4 Advocates).
-14. When the complaint is finalised a staff person is identified by the Team Leader and/or Coordinator to make sure that the consumer feels comfortable to continue accessing the service and to obtain feedback on the complaints procedure.
-The complaint is then closed out following evaluation of the complaint.
-Evaluation includes documentation of the actions taken, the satisfaction of the complainant with the outcome and validation that appropriate education, training and staff support processes have been implemented to prevent the issue recurring.
+16. When the complaint is finalised, a staff person is identified by Aged Care Programs Coordinator to make sure that the consumer feels comfortable to continue accessing the service and to obtain feedback on the complaints procedure 17.
+The complaint is closed out following evaluation of the complaint.
+Evaluation includes the accessibility of the complaints process for the consumer, documentation of the actions taken, the satisfaction of the complainant with the outcome and validation that appropriate education, training and staff support processes have been implemented to prevent the issue recurring.